Where involvement begins.

 - As part of the new President's Training Program, we will offer a variety of breakout sessions on different topics.

-Reserve your spot in your preferred training session on Eventbrite:
+Reserve your spot in your indicated training session on Eventbrite:

 As part of your RSVP ticket order, select a concurrent session to attend after SGS's presentation.
 The sessions offered will be as follows:

-- Burnout Prevention and Self Care: learn about how to recognize burnout in yourself and others, and discover strategies for self care to make the most of your year while being mindful of your health needs.
+- Self Care and Burnout Prevention: learn about how to recognize burnout in yourself and others, and discover strategies for self care to make the most of your year while being mindful of your health needs.
+Student group members and executives are particularly susceptible to burnout; this session will help you manage stress and plan for working through tough times.
+Presented by the Students' Union Peer Support Centre.

-- Facilitating Effective Meetings: learn more about how to maximize your meeting time with your clubs with agendas, various meeting structures and strategies.
+- Facilitating Effective Meetings: learn more about how to maximize your meeting time with your clubs with agendas, Parliamentary meeting structures and strategies.
+This session will cover Parliamentary Procedure (Robert's Rules of Order) to enable you to run an efficient and fair meeting in a large group setting.
+Presented by the Students' Union Discover Governance Team.

 In the event of low enrolment, some breakout sessions may be cancelled.
 If this is the case, you will be informed of the breakout session you will be attending when you sign in at President's Training.